Public library: Early history

 The first libraries consisted of archives of the earliest form of writing – the clay tablets in cuneiform script discovered in temple rooms in Sumer, some dating back to 2600 BC.
 They appeared five thousand years ago in Southwest Asia's Fertile Crescent, an area that ran from Mesopotamia to the Nile in Africa.
 Known as the cradle of civilization, the Fertile Crescent was likewise the birthplace of writing, sometime before 3000 BC.
-(Murray, Stuart A.P.)
 These first libraries, which mainly consisted of the records of commercial transactions or inventories, mark the end of prehistory and the start of history.

 Things were very similar in the government and temple records on papyrus of Ancient Egypt.
 The earliest discovered private archives were kept at Ugarit; besides correspondence and inventories, texts of myths may have been standardized practice-texts for teaching new scribes.

-Persia at the time of the Achaemenid Empire (550–330 BC) was home to some outstanding libraries that were serving two main functions: keeping the records of administrative documents (e.g., transactions, governmental orders, and budget allocation within and between the Satrapies and the central ruling State) and collection of resources on different sets of principles e.g. medical science, astronomy, history, geometry and philosophy.
+Persia at the time of the Achaemenid Empire (550–330 BC) was home to some outstanding libraries that served two main functions: keeping the records of administrative documents (e.g., transactions, governmental orders, and budget allocation within and between the Satrapies and the central ruling State) and collection of resources on different sets of principles e.g. medical science, astronomy, history, geometry and philosophy.

 A public library was established in Rome by the first century BC, in the Atrium Libertatis (see History of libraries and Gaius Asinius Pollio).
 However, the first major public library is said to have been established in Athens by Pisistratus in the sixth century BC (see Library of Alexandria), and by the end of the Hellenistic period, public libraries are said to have been widespread in the Eastern Mediterranean (see Library of Alexandria).

 Historian Yahya of Antioch (d.
 1066) reported that the Fatimid Caliph Al-Hakim bi-Amr Allah financed and established libraries open to the public, where anyone, even the simple non-specialists, could choose whatever books they wanted and have them copied by public scribes, free of charge.
 However, as with many of his other decisions, Al-Hakim later ordered this policy to be reversed.

-In Cesena, Italy, the first community-run public library, the Malatestiana Library, was established in 1447, provided both secular and religious texts in Latin, Greek, and Hebrew, and was fully open to all members of the public.
+The Malatestiana Library (Biblioteca Malatestiana) in Cesena, Italy, is regarded as the first community-run public library in Europe.
+The building and creation of the library was commissioned by the Lord of Cesena, Malatesta Novello.
+At Novello's direction, the books were owned by the commune of Cesena, not the monastery or the family.
+It was established in 1447 with the building completed in 1452 and provided secular and religious works in Latin, Greek, and Hebrew and was institutionally open to all members of the public as a civic, non-monastic library.
+The library was organized as a chained library, with each manuscript fixed to its desk or bookcase by a metal chain, and the collection was for consultation on site rather than for lending.